bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/readme.md

 Example:

-1. The inventory file contained the following.
+1. The inventory file contains the following.
 Notice the output includes the ssh command needed to log into the ec2 instances:

     ```text